 The federal government recently made a rule banning texting behind the wheel for people with commercial drivers’ licenses (CDL).
-CDL holders usually drive trucks or larger vehicles for hauling and delivery.
+CDL holders usually drive semi trucks and trailers or even larger vehicles for hauling and delivery.
 This rule also applies to local and interstate bus drivers and commercial truckers of big rigs.
 In addition, some states banned school bus drivers from texting or talking on their cell phones.

 Many transportation companies have smartly made their own policies against phone use behind the wheel, since employees driving within the course and scope of their employment subject their employers to legal exposure for injuries caused in a crash due to distracted driving.